Yudit HOWTO

 6.6 yudit.title.foreground

-The foreground color of title-like windows.
+The foreground color of title labels.

 ---------------------------------------------------------------------